woai3c/self-learning-english/docs/qa/fe/cli.md

 ## What challenges did you encounter during the development of the scaffold, and how did you solve them?

-I did encounter many challenges while developing the scaffold.
-For example, how to interact with users, prompt users to select templates, recognize user input; how to create projects based on the templates selected by users; how to automatically install dependencies, and a series of other issues.
+Yeah, I ran into quite a few challenges while developing the scaffold.
+Like, how to handle user interactions - you know, getting users to pick templates and capturing their input.
+Also figuring out how to create projects based on their template choices, and how to automatically install dependencies.
+That kind of stuff.

-Let me talk about two of these problems.
-Regarding user interaction, I used Inquirer.js.
-It can output prompts to the command line and recognize user input in the command line.
-After the user selects a template, I pass a series of parameters such as the project name and npm registry source entered by the user as variables into the template.
-Then, I use the ejs library to render the template, and write the rendered template files into the project through nodejs.
+Let me tell you about two specific problems we solved.
+For user interaction, I used Inquirer.js - it's great for displaying prompts in the command line and handling user input.
+After the user picks a template, I take all their inputs like project name and npm registry as variables, pass them into the template, and then use the ejs library to render it.
+Finally, I use Node.js to write all the rendered template files into the project.

 <details>
 <summary>查看中文</summary>